Neko-Box-Coder/ssGUI/README.md

 **Caution!!!!**

-> WIP library.
-The current state of the library is not intended for public release/use yet.
+> Incomplete library.
+There are some core features missing.

 ## What is ssGUI?